This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 Metal is your safest bet unless you are putting the plastic covers back on.

-I have also seen gaskets with solid silicone sheets used to make something airtight.
+I have also seen gaskets with solid silicone sheets used to make the walls airtight.

 If that is possible, then you could use plywood with strips of wood over it to get the look in The Vanual.
 Use a wood that can take high humidity.